csev/tsugi-sakai/README.md

     trunk/basiclti/tsugi-sakai

-For now these are just rough notes - they won't even work yet.

 Checkout and compile the Tsugi Java library - this can be anywhere in your folder tree - "mvn clean install" just puts a jar into the maven repo that is needed for tsugi-sakai.